deep-learning-security/nips-workshop-2017/cfp.md

 to:

 * Case studies of machine learning used in cyber security, such as detection of spam, sybils, or malicious URLs
-* Whitepapers proposing or building on formal threat models and definitions of security
 * Training time attacks (e.g., data poisoning)
 * Adversarial examples at test time
 * Model stealing (e.g., for reconnaissance of a system before mounting an attack)